 Lancaster is a larger medium-sized city located in the state of Pennsylvania.
 With a population of 59,339 people and 31 constituent neighborhoods, Lancaster is the eighth largest community in Pennsylvania.
 Lancaster has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Lancaster is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lancaster is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lancaster is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Lancaster who work in office and administrative support (12.29%), food service (9.63%), and sales jobs (8.81%).

 Lancaster has a lot of people who ride the bus to and from work.
 In fact, for its size, Lancaster has quite a high level of public transit users.
 Lancaster’s need for inexpensive transportation options for its citizens is quite high.

-The education level of Lancaster citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.54% of adults 25 and older in Lancaster have a college degree.
+The percentage of adults in Lancaster who are college-educated is close to the national average for all communities of 21.84%: 19.54% of the adults in Lancaster have a bachelor's degree or advanced degree.

 The per capita income in Lancaster in 2010 was $17,186, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $68,744 for a family of four.
 However, Lancaster contains both very wealthy and poor people as well.